crashoverride777/swifty-sk-scroll-view/README.md

 sprite1Page3.addChild(sprite2Page3)
 ```

-- Step 6: If you need to disable your scrollView incase you overlay another menu ontop of the scrollView or if you pressed a button you can use the isDisabled bool.
+- If you need to disable your scrollView incase you overlay another menu ontop of the scrollView or if you pressed a button you can use the isDisabled bool.
 Remember, UIKit elements get added to your GameViewController and not your SKScenes, so you will have to play around here and see how your SpriteKit UI interacts with the scrollView.

 ```swift
 scrollView?.isDisabled = true
 ```

-- Step 7: Finally do not forget to remove the scroll view from your scene before transitioning to a new one.
+- Finally do not forget to remove the scroll view from your scene before transitioning to a new one.
 As mentioned above one of the pains when dealing with UIKit in SpriteKit.
 Its best done in WillMoveFromView

 ```swift
 override func willMove(from view: SKView) {